A SPECIAL NOTE:

 The most common eye colors in cats are in the middle of the eye color spectrum (greenish-yellow to gold).
 The colors at the ends of the eye color spectrum (deep green or brilliant copper) are usually seen only in pedigreed cats who have been selectively bred for dramatic eye color, but they may sometimes appear in non-pedigreed cats.
 All white cats are often deaf; others have "odd eyes" and the ear on the side of the blue eye is always the deaf one.

 Some Siamese cats appear cross-eyed because the nerves from the left side of the brain go to mostly the right eye and the nerves from the right side of the brain go mostly to the left eye.
 This causes some double vision, which the cat tries to correct by crossing its eyes.
+Siamese have a mutation that causes the cooler parts of its body to be black, the warmer to be light.

 Cats hear sounds an octave higher than dogs, two octaves higher than humans.
 The cat has 32 muscles in each ear.
 Their ears can swivel 180 degrees, independently of each other.
 There are 10 major muscles per ear flap.